 From the camaraderie of dying for the platoon to the story of the kid shot on the pavement whose only request is to stay in the platoon.

-To me, that story might be the sign of some psychological issue, not the sign of a balanced and high-quality individual.
+To me, that story might be the sign of deep manipulation, and potentially some emotional issues, not the sign of a balanced and high-quality individual.

 - The “Bad Guys” That Must All Be Killed